First Nations Sustainability

 Students will

-• Investigate a range of native plants and the different uses, leading to a growing appreciation of sustainability within first Nations practices.
+• Investigate a range of native plants and the different uses, leading to a growing appreciation of sustainability within First Nations practices.

 • Examine how First Nations practices support the sustainable use of environments and materials.